 The third area of data analysis conducted for the study is in the area of project risk.
-This area is significant because the greater the perceived risk on a project, the greater concern from an owner and the design team that the project can run into difficulties.
+This area is significant because the greater the perceived risk on a project, the greater concern from an owner and the design team that the project can run into difficulties (such as obtaining permits, securing rights-of-way, accessing property, etc.).
 In the context of the current study, risk was analyzed in four specific areas; cost and schedule, social, political, and owner relationship.
 Table 5-2 summarizes the responses received for the sample QBS-procurement based population.